10 Interesting Facts about Rational Numbers

 Any number that can be written as a ratio or fraction of two integers is a rational number.

-How many types of rational numbers are there?
+How many types of ratio numbers are there?

-There are four types of rational numbers.
-These are fractions, decimals, integers, terminating decimals and rational numbers.
+There are four types of ratio numbers.
+These are fractions, decimals, integers, terminating decimals and ratio numbers.

 What is an irrational number?